 Economic Concepts Poster Contest

-Looking for an engaging, hands-on activity to help your students deepen their understanding of economics, personal finance, and entrepreneurship?
-The Economic Concepts Poster Contest invites K–12 students to create an original illustration that represents their interpretation of key economic ideas.
+Looking for an engaging, hands-on way to teach economics, personal finance, and entrepreneurship?
+The Economic Concepts Poster Contest invites K–12 students to create original artwork illustrating key economic ideas.

 Rules